buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/inspect-app.md

   web (default)        bash         node-js app.js                                   /workspace
 ```

-Apart from the above standard metadata, buildpacks can also populate information about the dependencies they have provided in form of a `Software Bill-of-Materials` or [SBOM].
+Apart from the preceding standard metadata, buildpacks can also populate information about the dependencies they have provided in form of a `Software Bill-of-Materials` or [SBOM].

 Buildpacks-built images are constructed in a way that’s easy to understand, with each of the layers being meaningful and independent of all other layers.
 You can get more details about each layer and how it was created to better understand how the [build] actually worked.